amcks/VASP_prep/README.md

 boundary condition.

 #### polydentate.py
-Currently only works by matching on edge to one cluster of adjacent surface site.
+Currently only works by matching one edge to one cluster of adjacent surface site.
 In other words, adsorption of the ends of longer molecules
 (more than 2 atoms in length) is not currently implemented.

 ## Output Generation